jifalops/toledotechevents/toledotechevents_mobile/README.md

 The dialog shows a title and summary of what is to be deleted, a password input field, and the confirm button.

+#### Delete confirmation

+A simple dialog for when the users selects the delete menu option.

 ## Bloc

-The view descriptions above roughly outline the data it contains and ways the user can interact with it.
-This section goes further and lists the platform agnostic input and output data a view's related bloc must have.
+The view descriptions above roughly outline the data each contains and ways the user can interact with it.
+This section goes further and lists the platform agnostic input and output data a view's related bloc must have, which omits things like links that change views as opposed to actions that modify the view's state.

-### Blocs for primary views

-#### EventListBloc

-Inputs

-*

 Bloc | Outputs to view | Inputs from view
 -|-|-
-`EventListBloc` | `List<Event>`
+Event list | upcoming events | event selected, refresh Venue list | sorted venues | venue selected, refresh, sort Event details |

+Finally the model contains a platform agnostic **route manager** and **layout provider** which detects screen size.